 5. Medications or Certain Medical Conditions

 If you’re undergoing chemotherapy or taking certain prescription medications, it can result in discolored teeth.
 There isn’t much you can do to prevent this from happening, especially if the treatment is medically necessary.
-However, Dr. Elias can advise you on oral hygiene tips and whether teeth whitening would be appropriate.
+However, Dr. Elias can advise you on oral hygiene tips and whether in-office whitening or even custom whitening trays would be appropriate.

-No matter if you prefer to whiten your teeth in the comfort of your own home or come into our office for the procedure, our cosmetic dentist in East Grand Rapids, MI, has got you covered.
+No matter if you prefer to whiten your teeth in the comfort of your own home or come into our office for the procedure, our , has got you covered.
 Call Elias Dental today at (616) 458-2048 or contact us online to get started.